berlam/debian-lightdm-webkit-greeter/README.md

 # LightDM Webkit Greeter for Debian (Testing)
-This is a pre-built package of the fancy Webkit Greeter for Debian.
+This is a pre-built package of the fancy Webkit Greeter for Debian x64.

 I encapsulated the installation in a Docker container to be more platform independent and to isolate the build dependencies.